Touchdown in Japan:

 Unfortunately, the direction I choose to “go straight” in meant confronting a hungry machine which refused to regurgitate my only ticket.
 When I approached a ticket agent about it, he whipped out approximately the largest calculator I’d ever seen and began punching buttons, consulting a map, and humming in “thinking noises” as I endeavoured to describe my dilemma.

-Finally, after much prayer, I received a stamped slip of paper and proceeded to another city where I—thankfully!—met my contact without further ado.
+Eventually, after a bit of prayer on my part, I received a stamped slip of paper and proceeded to another city where I—thankfully!—met my contact without further ado.

 Welcome to Church